 Actively search for job opportunities to kickstart your contracting career.
 You can explore online job boards, industry-specific websites, and networking platforms.

-- Develop relationships with local businesses, architects, and general contractors to increase your chances of securing projects.
+- Develop relationships with local businesses, architects, subcontractors, and general contractors to increase your chances of securing projects – and for long-term success in the construction industry.

 - Attending trade shows can be a great networking opportunity.